marzenakrp/LiteraryTranslation/README.md

 This is the official repository for evaluation data from "Large language models effectively leverage document-level context for literary translation, but critical errors persist" (check out our [paper](http://arxiv.org/abs/2304.03245) for details).

 ### DATA
+***

-This repository contains error annotations.
-These annotations were performed on two translation outputs at a time in [LabelStudio](https://labelstud.io/).
+This repository contains error annotations on machine translated literary work.
+The annotations were performed on two translation outputs at a time in [LabelStudio](https://labelstud.io/).
 You can view the actual interface simply by downloading the data in `./annotations/labelstudio_format_v1` and unploading it to LabelStudio.
-You also need to use the code in `labelstudio_interface_code` as the interface.
+You will also need to use the code in `labelstudio_interface_code` as the interface.
 If you just want to download the actual data you should download the `./annotations/default_v1` file.
 This file contains the pairwise comparisons along with error annotations for each translation and translator's comments.
 Here is the general structure:

 ```json
 {